Self-care

 Which can lead to anxiety about not knowing and needing to ask for help.

-Which can lead to feeling vulnerable that your boss will judge your work performance as poor and that you’re not a valuable employee.
+This can lead to feeling vulnerable that your boss will judge your work performance as poor and that you’re not a valuable employee.

 Your boss’s response can lead to anger.

-You asked for help, she’s your boss, it’s part of her job and she’s not doing it!
+You asked for help; she’s your boss, it’s part of her job and she’s not doing it!

 The anger, if left unexplored, can get stuck.
-You could become focused on your boss’s incompetence, her dislike of you, and her plan to set you up for failure, etc.
+You could focus on your boss’s incompetence or dislike of you, plan to set yourself up for failure, etc.

-The mind can go to very dark places when we get stuck in fear!
+The mind can go to dark places when we get stuck in fear!

-Even if this all this negativity happens to be true—there are difficult bosses out there—you can still remain curious about the variety of feelings you experience and then decide if the feelings become problematic for you.
+Even if all this negativity is true—there are difficult bosses out there—you can remain curious about the variety of feelings you experience and then decide if the feelings become problematic.

 The emotionally curious part of you, the part who desires to be more conscious and intentional in life, may have a conversation with yourself like this:

 I made myself vulnerable and asked for help when I needed it.
-Now I feel dismissed that my work isn’t important, maybe even taken to old familiar feeling – I am not important.
+Now I feel dismissed that my work isn’t necessary, maybe even taken to an old familiar feeling – I am unimportant.

 I’m disappointed because I really like my boss and look up to her as a role model and now, my heart is broken a little.